Illinois Math Badging Initiative

 Our Role

-EdSystems supports Illinois’s pilot sites for math badges.
+From 2022–2025, EdSystems supported Illinois’s pilot sites for math badges.
 Badges are stackable and designed to be combined to translate into credit in a transitional math course, other high school math courses, and early college credit.

 In spring 2024, the team engaged high school students in a micro-internship to identify non-traditional avenues for math learning and opportunities to earn math badges.